tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to implement a search field on my django project.
 It was very difficult but I did it!!!
 In the end of the day I concluded my studies by doing some hackerrank logic exercises.

 **Thoughts**: By training my logic on hackerrank I realized that I'm learning how to code more efficiently.

+### Day 22 June 04, 2020

+**Today's Progress**: What a busy day!
+Today I did a college exam about general chemistry and learned how to use images integrated with database on django.

+**Thoughts**: I'm very proud of myself, of my determination.
+I studied programming even in a busy day with college exam.